AliceO2Group/AliceO2/Detectors/DCS/testWorkflow/README.md

 cp ~/alice/O2/Detectors/DCS/testWorkflow/src/compile-dcs-emulator.sh ./
 source ./compile-dcs-emulator.sh
 ```
-This will compile two executables `dcssend` and `dcsclient`.
+This will compile tree executables `dcssend`, `dcsclient` and dcssendDPs.
 The former one is the `DCS server emulator` which has the following options:
 ```
 ./dcssend -h
 ```